 My goal with any treatment, whether someone comes in with an injury, medical condition or just for a relaxation massage, is to work with their nervous system to decrease sympathetic/increase parasympathetic stimulation.
 The best way to achieve this is by performing techniques that FEEL GOOD to the patient.
 Some other techniques that I incorporate into treatments to obtain these results are:

 - joint distraction/traction

 Home care generally includes some form of movement, be it stretching, strengthening, therapeutic (for rehabilitation) exercise(s) and/or hydrotherapy (use of heat or cold).

-I like to take it one step further and recommend self-care as well.
+I like to take it one step further by recommending self-care as well.
 This includes anything that feels good to you!
-Yoga, swimming, cycling, meditation, dancing, singing, cooking, gardening, hiking, painting, etc; anything that makes you feel happy is self-care.
+Yoga, swimming, cycling, meditation, dancing, singing, cooking, gardening, hiking, painting, sewing, knitting, reading, etc; anything that makes you feel happy is self-care.
 It is an essential part of every healthy lifestyle.